NFL FLAG Rules

 Rule: Coaches are allowed on the field to direct players according to need and division.
 Coaches must move to the sidelines before the snap of the ball.

-Exception: Coaches may remain on the field in our 1st Grade and younger leagues.
+Exception: Coaches may remain on the field in 2nd Grade and younger leagues.

 Rule: The center must snap the ball with a rapid and continuous motion between his/her legs to a player in the backfield, and the ball must completely leave his/her hands.

-Exception: Side snaps are permitted in our First Grade Leagues.
+Exception: Side snaps are permitted in 2nd Grade and younger leagues.